grubert65/Mir/README.md

 # Mir
-Mir is a Media Information Retriaval platform.
+Mir is a Media Information Retrieval platform.

 MIR is a complete and modular system to fetch, extract, index and retrieve text from an heterogeneous list of sources.